ahoho/topics/README.md

 * `--jsonl-text-key TEXT`
 * `--jsonl-id-key TEXT`
 * `--lowercase / --no-lowercase`: [default: False]
-* `--token-regex TEXT`: How to retain tokens: `alpha`: keep anything containing at least one letter. `wordlike`: keep alphanumeric, eliminating words with all numbers, or punctuation outside of hyphens, periods, and underscores. `all`: do not filter other values will be interpreted as regex.  [default: alpha]
+* `--token-regex TEXT`: How to retain tokens: [default: alpha]
+    * `alpha`: keep anything containing at least one letter.
+    * `wordlike`: keep alphanumeric, eliminating words with all numbers, or punctuation outside of hyphens, periods, and underscores.
+    * `all`: do not filter
+    * other values will be interpreted as regex.
 * `--ngram-range <INTEGER INTEGER>...`: Range of ngrams to use. e.g., (1, 1) is unigrams; (1, 2) unigrams & bigrams; (2, 2) bigrams only.
 Not reccomended for use with phrasing options. (borrowed from sklearn.feature_extraction.text.CountVectorizer)  [default: 1, 1]
 * `--min-doc-freq FLOAT RANGE`: Ignore terms with a document frequency lower than this threshold (if < 1, treated as a proportion of documents).(borrowed from sklearn.feature_extraction.text.CountVectorizer)  [default: 1]
 * `--max-doc-freq FLOAT RANGE`: Ignore terms with a document frequency higher than this threshold, i.e., corpus-specific stopwords (if <= 1, treated as a proportion of documents).(borrowed from sklearn.feature_extraction.text.CountVectorizer)  [default: 1.0]
 * `--max-vocab-size INTEGER RANGE`: Maximum size of the vocabulary.
 If < 1, share of total vocab to keep
 * `--detect-entities / --no-detect-entities`: Automatically detect entities with spaCy, `New York` -> `New_York`.   [default: True]
-* `--double-count-phrases / --no-double-count-phrases`: Collocations are included alongside constituent unigrams, `New York -> `New York New_York`.
+* `--double-count-phrases / --no-double-count-phrases`: Collocations are included alongside constituent unigrams, `New York -> New York New_York`.
 Anecdotally forms more interpretable topics.  [default: True]
 * `--max-doc-size INTEGER RANGE`: Maximum document size in whitespace-delimited tokens
 * `--vocabulary FILE`: Use an external vocabulary list.
 Overrides other preprocessing options.
 * `--phrases FILE`: Filepath of known phrases (e.g., `New_York`).
 Must be connected with underscore
 * `--stopwords FILE`: Filepath of stopwords, one word per line.
-Set to `english` to use spaCy defaults or `none` to not remove stopwords
+Set to `english` to use spaCy defaults or `none` to not remove stopwords. [default: english]
 * `--encoding TEXT`: [default: utf8]
 * `--n-process INTEGER`: [default: -1]
 * `--help`: Show this message and exit.